Charles Sealsfield: Biography

 In 1844, Theodor Mundt declared Sealsfield (whose name he had misread as "Seatsfield") the greatest American author.
 The Boston Daily Advertiser and other newspapers commenced a search for the true identity of "Seatsfield," but many believed the whole story to be a hoax.
 The Knickerbocker ran an elaborate satire on the affair in its June 1844 issue.

+Sealsfield was the first to write literary texts about the United States in German.
+He presented the American republican form of government to Europeans as a political ideal and described the american landscapes in detail.
+In the last work he published, Die Deutsch-Amerikanischen Wahlverwandtschaften, he describes both worlds.
+The main character, Harry Rambleton, who comes from an old settlement in the Hudson Valley, is on a holiday in Switzerland.
+He returns to America on a sailing ship on a journey described in detail, moves in New York society and to the holiday resorts around Lake George (New York) and Saratoga.
+The novel was supposed to show a union of European and American ideals; two weddings would have symbolised this.
+The novel has remained a torso.

 Sealsfield's Gesammelte Werke (Collected Works) appeared in 18 vols.
 (1843–1846).
 A new edition of his complete works in German and English (Sämtliche Werke), chiefly in photographic facsimile, though with new introductions and editorial apparatus, was edited by Sealsfield scholar Karl J. R. Arndt and published by Olms beginning in 1972.

 The Zentralbibliothek Solothurn has a large collection of editions and manuscripts.
+One part came from Sealsfield's friends in Solothurn, another part, the 'Sealsfield-Sammlung Kresse', was collected by a Moravian admirer of the author, Albert Kresse (1886–1961).